SENSlab/SENS_Publication/README-en.md

 1. Menu Button
 When pressed, the menu will be displayed like the second image.

-2. Publication information form
+2. Publication Information Form

-3. Public/Private check box
+3. Public/Private Check Box
 Public: If checked, information will be reflected on the homepage.
 Private: If checked, information will be reflected in the database in the laboratory.

-4. SUBMIT button
+4. SUBMIT Button
 Press to register publication information.

-5. Menu bar
+5. Menu Bar
 Remover: Press to switch to SENS Publication Remover.
 Editor: Press to switch to SENS Publication Editor.